madeiramadeirabr/template-serverless-service-python/README.md

 ### requirements.txt
 Collection of common application modules, light modules.

+### requirements-local.txt
+Collection of specific development modules.

+### requirements-tests.txt
+Collection of specific test application modules.

 ### requirements-vendor.txt
 Collection of specific application modules, heavy modules that can be converted to layers if necessary.

-### requirements-tests.txt
-Collection of specific test application modules.

 ## Kong configuration
 Configure Kong API Gateway to work compatible with API Gateway.